glaw2000/project1-church-safeguarding/README.md

 - As an organisation we want to provide contact information so that parishioners can get safeguarding support where needed.
 - As an organisation we want to provide a complaints procedure  so that parishioners can log complaints about church safeguarding if necessary.
 - As an organisation we want to ensure all church leaders are trained in safeguarding so that they can adhere to church safeguarding.
-- As a church leader ( choir master/ sunday school teacher etc ) I want to know how to learn/train about safeguarding so that I adhere to the churchs safeguarding. guidelines
+- As a church leader ( choir master/ sunday school teacher etc ) I want to know how to learn/train about safeguarding so that I adhere to the churchs safeguarding guidelines
-- As a church leader ( choir master/ sunday school teacher etc ) I want to know how to keep my safeguarding training up to date so that I adhere to the churchs safeguarding. guidelines
+- As a church leader ( choir master/ sunday school teacher etc ) I want to know how to keep my safeguarding training up to date so that I adhere to the churchs safeguarding guidelines